bjornarprytz/discovery/readme.md

 - Extra Corpus
   - How does this affect the leaderboard?
   - Maybe one per official text?
-- New Game Mode: Vertical Limit
-  - Limited number of vertical moves
-  - New Lose condition: running out of vertical moves
-  - Get additional moves when completing a word (depending on length?)
 - OnNewQuest
   - Highlight the quest words more?